brend3n/myTempEmail-API/README.md

 ## Features

 - Fetch new temporary mailbox
-- Pop messages from the inbox
--- Read message and remove it from the inbox.
+- Read message and remove (pop) message from the inbox.

 ## Installation